Kaltsoon/data-management-and-databases/exercises/sql-initialize-takkula-exercise.md

 ## Task 1: Download the Takkula database scripts

-In this week's "Exercises" section on the course outline page, click on the "Takkula scripts (create, insert, drop)" link.
+In this week's "Exercises" section on the Moodle's "Course outline" page, click on the "Takkula scripts (create, insert, drop)" link.
 The link takes you to the following script files:

 | File                      | Description                                                                                                                                                               |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |